usds/discovery-sprint-guide/index.md

 When we say “quickly” we mean that almost all of the work is completed in 2-4 weeks.
 A small cross-functional team of engineers, designers, product managers, and subject matter experts partner with an organization’s personnel to quickly explore an organizational problem or challenge.

-> The purpose of doing a discovery sprint is to help identify root causes, issues, and opportunities, but not to try to solve them in this time window.
+The purpose of doing a discovery sprint is to help identify root causes, issues, and opportunities, but not to try to solve them in this time window.
+{:.guide-highlight}

 During a discovery sprint the team will interview stakeholders at every level of the organization as well as end-users.
 They will also dig into available data, look at code in production, and observe processes.
 As a methodology, Discovery Sprints are not new -- they stem from best practices in Human-Centered Design.
 At USDS the organizations we typically engage with are federal agencies but, for this guide, we use the word “organization” as a placeholder for any group you would be doing your sprint work with.
 You can find definitions of other terms we use throughout this guide in the glossary.